 Executive Vice President

-Rich received his BS degree in Industrial Relations and Management Marketing from St. Joseph’s University.
+Rick received his BS degrees in Industrial Relations and Management Marketing from St. Joseph’s University.
 He brings over 35 years of experience to the board primarily as a benefit consultant to business organizations who are seeking innovative ways to reduce waste in their healthcare spend.
 He has designed effective compensation and benefit plans for companies to create value for their employees and investors.
-Rich feels that the healthcare industry basically knows where the waste is but it will take a huge paradigm shift by providers to eliminate the waste.
-He would prefer to see the elimination of provider networks for contracting and guides clients to move toward reference based pricing.
-He resides in Chester Springs, Pennsylvania with his wife and four children and has been known to sing from time to time.
+Rick has spent the past 12 years immersed in innovation, identifying and deploying strategies promoting better health plan costing through transparency.
+He feels the healthcare industry basically knows where the waste is but also recognizes the huge paradigm shift needed by providers to eliminate the waste.

 Alan earned his BS at Samford University and his MBA at The George Washington University.
 He completed a 25-year career as a hospital and health system CEO at Covenant Health, a 10 hospital fully integrated health system located in Knoxville, Tennessee.
 For the last 17 years, he has served the healthcare industry as a consultant in strategic planning, executive coaching and search, and in client retention for several healthcare related companies.
 He now serves as Chairman of the 4C Corporate Advisory Board.
 Alan focused a great deal of his executive tenure building a fully integrated health system in Knoxville at Covenant Health, an organization that included nine acute care hospitals, a freestanding psychiatric hospital, three HMO/Managed Care Organizations, integrated physician practices, and other health-related services.
 He served on the board of VHA, a NYSE Med-Mal insurance company, and other health associations and organizations.
 He is convinced that 4C is on the threshold of becoming a major impact player in the great debate about the reform and transformation of the healthcare industry.
 While the elimination of fraud and abuse will be a tremendous benefit to the US healthcare industry, he is confident that the continuing impact of the data collected in the course of business will potentially be the greatest source of current data that is so sorely needed to make foundational changes in the healthcare delivery system.